ahoorab/cdk-iac/README.md

 *  -p Flag to indicate you want to use an AWS Credentials profile.

 ### What happens when you use the above command?
-1. The .sh script runs the Java class indicated by the -t flag and passes in the properties
+1. The .sh script runs the Java class and passes in the properties
 2. The 'main' method instaniates the class which calls 'super' through to CdkIacTemplate
 3. CdkIacTemplate loads any properties defined in the resources folder
 4. Properties are loaded in this order:- Dtap, Vpc, Application.
 Duplicate keys will be overridden by newer properties.
 This allows you define an EC2 KeyPair in the DTAP, but override it with a value in a Vpc.